evsynthacademy/Intro-Evidence-Synthesis/modules/What is Evidence Synthesis/_posts/2000-01-04-short-time.md

 Depending on your question, you might also use these types of evidence synthesis:

 - **Scoping review**: Offers a summary of existing evidence by examining the size and scope of literature on a particular topic to understand if enough evidence exists to conduct a systematic review.
 - **Evidence map**: Similar to a scoping review, but includes an analysis of what type of studies are missing from a body of evidence by identifying gaps and recommending new areas of research.
-Our colleague Stacey Springs is using evidence mapping in a project with the Arts and Health Research Network.

-In the world of evidence synthesis, some of these terms are used interchangeably, which can be confusing.

-<a href="http://onlinelibrary.wiley.com/doi/10.1111/j.1471-1842.2009.00848.x/full" target="_blank">To see how one academic explained the differences between 14 different approaches to reviewing and synthesizing information, take a look at this paper</a>.
+An evidence map can also give a general overview of existing study results.

+Other terms you might encounter include: “mixed study review,” “critical review,” “systematized review,” “literature review” and “state of the art review.”
+In the world of evidence synthesis, some of these words are used interchangeably and their use has changed over time.
+This can be confusing, even to experts from different backgrounds who learned slightly different words depending on their field or where they went to school.
+At this point, don’t worry too much about the precise definitions of these different approaches.
+It’s really more of an academic debate than a practical concern.

-Now that we know evidence synthesis can take various forms, let’s talk about the gold standard for evidence synthesis, the type we typically conduct at the CESH: a systematic review.
+Now that we know evidence synthesis can take various forms, let’s talk about the gold standard for evidence synthesis, the type we typically conduct at CESH: a systematic review.

 <div class="pagination-section" style="text-align: right">